 This is the plan for a Portugal road trip, more specifically eight days on the road in Lisbon and the northern half of Portugal.
 The plan worked out fine so it may be of interest to others planning the same.
 The story from the trip is published in the following chapters.

-The lady and I planned for and went through a most fabulous trip to Portugal, the historic parts ranging from Lisbon (Lisboa) in the centre of the country to Porto in the north and a row of World Heritage Sites in between.
+The lady and I planned for and went through a most fabulous trip to Portugal.
+It comprised the historic parts ranging from Lisbon (Lisboa) in the centre of the country to Porto in the north, and a row of World Heritage Sites in between.
 This is the plan for a Portugal road trip, illustrated by photos from the actual trip in 2013.

 When: Tuesday 2 July to Wednesday 10 July 2013.

 Distances: Between Lisbon and Porto there’s only 315 km by car on the main road, or 2:45 hours as Google Maps describes it.
 From Lisbon to the World Heritage city of Évora to the east is 132 km (1:17 hours).

 Car hire is booked with Expedia.
 We will pick up the car at the airport when we live Lisbon and deliver at the airport, in order to avoid driving inside the capital.

 Accommodation: We have booked Lisbon (3 nights), Coimbra (1) and Porto (2).
 The last two nights, the last should be near Lisbon, is not yet booked.

 The map shows our plan for a Portugal Road Trip and also how we (roughly) ended up travelling.
 The return from the Douro to Lisbon is not included here.

 Here is a guide book from 1828 with a short introduction to Lisbon and Porto!
 Portugal Travel Blogs lists all blog posts on Travellerspoint about and from Portugal.
 This miniseries is combined with albums from Lisbon, Porto and the Douro and more.
 Finally a decent official tourism video (4:33).
 See more below.